-I’ve been experimenting with my brain to discover what it takes—as a teacher—to eliminate (or at least reduce) decision fatigue.
+I’ve been experimenting with my brain to discover what it takes—as a teacher, coach, and write—to eliminate (or at least reduce) decision fatigue.
 Here are my top 3 discoveries (or in scientific terms—observations)and the strategies I use.

 3 scarves (need to match black or grey)